slahrichi/oogasalad_BattleBoys/doc/TEST_PLAN.md

 ### Matthew Knox

-* Test scenario 1
+* Test that firing weapons works correctly, even when firing out of bounds
-* Test scenario 2
+* Test that placing ships works correctly, even when placing out of bounds
-* Test scenario 3
+* Test that turns are played correctly based on input data.

 ### Matthew Giglio